victoryforphil/cursed-stack-kettleman/README.md

 ### Global Commands (run from root)
 - `moon run :install` - Install dependencies for all projects
 - `moon run :build` - Build all projects
+- `moon run :dev` - Start all services in development mode
 - `moon run :test` - Run tests for all projects

 ### Backend Commands (cursed-server)